Junior Team Tennis

 Coaches will be charged $40 for each line defaulted at Sectionals.
 Please make sure you have enough players on your roster as substitutes if you anticipate any players pulling out during the tournament.

-The Flight schedules will be posted in Serve Tennis and Match Tennis no later than Tuesday, May 16, 2023.
+The flight schedules will be posted in Serve Tennis and Match Tennis App.

 Six eligible players are required per match and must play in order of strength.
 Singles and doubles matches will be played concurrently.
 Formats are subject to change prior to scheduling due to draw sizes.
 (See Order of Strength in the Rules & Regulations tab above.)